Frequently Asked Questions

 How are participants paid and how much can they earn?

 You are paid monthly for visits and for completing study tasks.
-You can also earn bonuses for meeting task goals and providing access to your smartphone data.
+You can also earn bonuses for meeting task goals and providing access to your smartphone’s location data.

-- You can earn about $70 a month in payment and bonuses for completing all tasks and sharing all your data.
-This amount will be paid on a re-loadable debit card that can be used just like a normal debit card.
+• You can earn about $55 a month in payment and bonuses for completing all daily surveys and sharing all your data.

 How can I earn the maximum monthly payment?

-At the bottom of the task bar page in the app, you will find tips for earning maximum monthly payment.
-Completing your daily & monthly updates, and not turning off data sharing, are two critical parts of your participation, so follow the study guides and suggestions from our study staff to earn maximum payment.
-Detailed information on payment and bonuses can be found on this web page.
+Completing all of your daily surveys and not turning off data sharing, are two critical parts of your participation, so follow the study guides and suggestions from our study staff to earn maximum payment.

 What day and time will I get paid?

 Payments are issued on the 15th OR the 30th of each month, depending on your enrollment date.
-If your staff member did not tell you which day to expect your own payment at your one-week check in, please contact us via direct message through the STAR App.
+If your staff member did not tell you which day to expect your own payment at your one-week check in, please contact us.

-When the 15th or 30th falls on a weekend or bank holiday, payments are made the following Monday/ the following business day.
+When the 15th or 30th falls on a weekend or bank holiday, payments are made the following Monday or the following business day.

 Payments will be deposited to your reloadable debit card by 5pm Chicago time, on the day of payment.